oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 Key for Code Exchange (PKCE) {{RFC7636}}, Resource Indicators {{RFC8707}}, and OpenID Connect {{OpenID}}.
 It is important to note that some extension parameters have meaning in a web context but don't have meaning in a native mechanism (e.g. `response_mode=query`).
-It is out of scope as to what the AS does in the case that an extension defines a parameter that is has no meaning in this use case.
+It is out of scope as to what the AS does in the case that an extension defines a parameter that has no meaning in this use case.

 The client initiates the authorization flow with or without information collected from the user (e.g. a signed passkey challenge or MFA code).